Purgatorio: Fourth terrace (Sloth)

-On the fourth terrace we find souls whose sin was that of deficient love – that is, sloth or acedia.
+On the fourth terrace we find souls whose sin was that of deficient love–that is, sloth or acedia.
 Since they had failed in life to act in pursuit of love, here they are engaged in ceaseless activity.
 The examples of sloth and of zeal, its opposite virtue, are called out by these souls as they run around the terrace.
 A scene from the life of the Virgin outlined in this terrace is the Visitation, with Mary going "in haste" to visit her cousin Elizabeth.
 These examples also include episodes from the lives of Julius Caesar and Aeneas.
 This activity also replaces a verbal prayer for this terrace.
 Since the formerly slothful are now too busy to converse at length, this section of the poem is a short one.

 Allegorically, spiritual laziness and lack of caring lead to sadness, and so the beatitude for this terrace is Beati qui lugent ("Blessed are those who mourn, for they will be comforted," Matthew 5:4) (Canto XVIII and XIX).

 Dante's second night's sleep occurs while the poets are on this terrace, and Dante dreams shortly before Tuesday's dawn of a Siren, symbol of disordered or excessive love represented by greed, gluttony and lust.
 Upon awakening from the dream in the light of the sun, Dante is visited by the Angel of Zeal, who removes another "P" from his brow, and the two poets climb toward the fifth terrace (Canto XIX).

-Fifth terrace (Greed)
+Fifth terrace (Avarice)

 On the last three terraces are those who sinned by loving good things, but loving them in an excessive or disordered way.

-On the fifth terrace, excessive concern for earthly goods – whether in the form of greed, ambition or extravagance – is punished and purified.
+On the fifth terrace, excessive concern for earthly goods–whether in the form of greed, ambition or extravagance–is punished and purified.
 The avaricious and prodigal lie face-down on the ground, reciting the psalm Adhaesit pavimento anima mea, taken from Psalm 119:25 ("My soul cleaveth unto the dust: quicken thou me according to thy word"), which is a prayer expressing the desire to follow God's law.
 Dante meets the shade of Pope Adrian V, an exemplar of desire for ecclesiastical power and prestige, who directs the poets on their way (Canto XIX).

 The scene from the Life of the Virgin, used here to counter the sin of avarice, is the humble birth of Christ.
 Further down the terrace, Hugh Capet personifies greed for worldly wealth and possessions.
 He bemoans the way that, in contrast, avarice has motivated the actions of his successors, and "prophesies" events which occurred after the date in which the poem is set, but before the poem was written: